webmiddle/webmiddle/README.md

 > JSX framework for multi-layer web data integration

+Because JSX can be more than just React.

 **Note:** this project is still in its early stages of development, any feedback or contribution is highly appreciated!
 <hr />

-WebMiddle is a Node.js framework that can be used for extracting, transforming and processing web data from several sources, by using a multi-layer approach, where each middleware abstracts one or more sources of data, so to produce a structured output that can be consumed by the higher-level middleware.
+WebMiddle is a JSX-driven Node.js framework for extracting, transforming and processing web data from multiple heterogeneous sources, using a multi-layer approach, where each web middleware, or webmiddle, abstracts one or more sources of data, so to produce a structured output with the format of your choice, that can be then consumed by the higher-level middleware.

-Each web middleware, or webmiddle, is implemented via JSX services, leading to a highly composable, extensible and declarative approach.
+Each web middleware is implemented via JSX services, leading to a highly composable, extensible and declarative approach.

 You can create complex wrappers and applications by registering multiple services to a webmiddle instance, specify settings and evaluate options, composing webmiddles and much more!

+These applications can range from simple web scrapers to web integration tools targeting both APIs, raw HTML pages, XML resources and so on.

 Read the [Documentation](https://webmiddle.github.io/docs/) for a detailed description.